 Before building your site, we recommend taking a moment to explore Squarespace and learn how the platform works.

 You can watch our Getting Started video series for an overview on creating a site.
 If you prefer written answers, our Getting Started page links to popular guides.
-And if you have a specific question, you can search this Knowledge Base to find guides on any Squarespace feature.
+And if you have a specific question, you can search this Help Center to find guides on any Squarespace feature.

 Step 3 - Add your branding